 - High speed gas/circulating atmosphere - Vacuum (high speed gas with sufficient positive pressure).
-An interrupted quench is recommended where distortion control and quench cracking are a concern - Martempering bath or fluidised bed at 450 550°C then cool in air - Martempering bath or fluidised bed at approx. 180-220°C then cool in air - Warm oil
+An interrupted quench is recommended where distortion control and quench cracking are a concern - Martempering bath or fluidised bed at 450 550°C - Martempering bath or fluidised bed at approx. 180-220°C then cool in air - Warm oil